bhuvanap/clFFT/README.md

 ## Build dependencies

-This section lists the packages needed to develop the clFFT library code and to test and measure the performance of the developed code.
+This section lists the packages needed to develop the clFFT library code based on the operating  system and the framework required to test and measure the performance of the developed code.

 ### Library for Windows